LolloCappo/IR_FLife/README.rst

 Thermoelasticity-based fatigue life estimation
 ---------------------------------------------

-Obtaining vibration fatigue life form thermal images acquisition.
+Estimation of vibration fatigue life from thermal images acquisition.
 The class is based on the modal damage via thermoelasticity [1] and on the FLife package [2].